 But what if you want a cash refund, not a voucher for future travel, when your plans are forced to change?
 Well, that starts to get complicated.
 You can’t always get a refund, even in these trying times.

-Many major airlines are offering free cancellation for any and all flights scheduled through May.
+Many major airlines are offering free cancellation for any and all flights scheduled through the end of 2020.
 But if you choose to cancel your flight, the best you’ll get is a voucher or credit for future travel.
 And that may still be true even if you’ve got an upcoming flight to a foreign country that is rejecting travelers from the U.S.

 If, however, your airline cancels your flight outright, that’s when you’re entitled to a refund.

 Let’s dive into how this works and what you need to be aware of if you want your money back.

 The law is clear: If an airline cancels any flight that touches U.S. soil, you should be eligible for a refund.
 No questions asked, no bones about it.
 It doesn’t matter whether you’re flying with a U.S. airline or a foreign carrier.

 Here’s an excerpt from Department of Transportation regulations:

 If your flight is canceled and you choose to cancel your trip as a result, you are entitled to a refund for the unused transportation – even for non-refundable tickets.
 You are also entitled to a refund for any bag fee that you paid, and any extras you may have purchased, such as a seat assignment.